2022 Aracruz school shootings

-On November 25, 2022, two spree shootings occurred at two schools in Aracruz, Espírito Santo, Brazil.
+On November 25, 2022, two school shootings occurred at two different schools in Aracruz, Espírito Santo, Brazil.
 A 16-year-old former student of one of the schools, Gabriel Rodrigues Castiglioni, shot four people to death, including a 12-year-old girl.
-Eleven others were left wounded and the gunman fled before later being arrested at his family's residence, approximately four hours after the murders.
+Eleven others were left wounded, and the gunman fled before later being arrested at his family's residence, approximately four hours after the shootings.

 Background

-Gabriel Rodrigues Castiglioni was reportedly active in online neo-Nazi communities which promoted accelerationism - including Terrorgram.
+Gabriel Rodrigues Castiglioni was reportedly active in online neo-Nazi communities which promoted accelerationism, including Terrorgram.
 In addition to this, the attire he wore during the attacks bore a strong resemblance to the uniforms worn by members of the terrorist organization Atomwaffen Division.
 A homemade flag of Nazi Germany was also worn on the shoulder sleeve of Rodrigues' camouflage.
-And used the Brazilian Army uniform camouflage including his hat.
+He also took inspiration from the Columbine High School massacre.

 The weapons used in the attacks belonged to Rodrigues' father, a Military Police lieutenant.
 He claimed to have begun planning the attack since 2019, when he was bullied at his school.
 Rodrigues would handle his father's guns in secret and taught himself how to use them using internet tutorials.

 Shootings

 The shootings began at around 9:30 a.m. and occurred at two schools located on the same street.
-During the shootings, the gunman wore camouflaged clothing, an armband with a swastika, a skull mask, and a bucket hat.
-He broke into the Primo Bitti Elementary and Middle School, a public school serving elementary and middle school students, after destroying the two locks to the side entrance gate with wrenches and a bolt cutter respectively.
-There, he used his .40 caliber pistol to shoot 11 people at the teacher's lounge, murdering two teachers at the scene.
+During the shootings, the gunman wore camouflaged clothing, an armband with a swastika, a mask, and a bucket hat.
+He broke into Primo Bitti Elementary and Middle School, a public school serving elementary and middle school students, after destroying the two locks to the side entrance gate with wrenches and a bolt cutter, respectively.
+There, he used his .40-caliber pistol to shoot 11 people at the teacher's lounge, murdering two teachers at the scene.
 A third teacher succumbed to the wounds she was left with and died a day later in the care of medics.
 Rodrigues was standing in the doorway and reloaded once when he shot up the teacher's lounge.